-A Study conducted by Pakistan Business council shows that although 7,550 products (at Eight-Digit HS Code) have been covered under China-Pakistan FTA for Pakistan's exports list to China but Pakistani exports were concentrated in 350 product lines only which constitute 4.64% of the total concessional products.
+A Study conducted by Pakistan Business council shows that although 7,550 products (at Eight-Digit HS Code) have been covered under China-Pakistan FTA for Pakistan's export to China list but Pakistani exports were concentrated in 350 product lines only which constitute 4.64% of the total concessional products.
 While 2681 products were eligible for 0-rated tariff category but Pakistani exports were focused on 169 products which constitute only 6.30% out of the 0-rated total products.
-See table 2 for tariff reduction details.
+27 See table 2 for tariff reduction details.

 No exports from Pakistan to China were recorded in 1400 products which have been offered concessions by China to Pakistan under FTA.
-On the other hand, concessions which have been offered by Pakistan to China under FTA appear to be more favorable for China both in terms of variety of Products (Types of Products) and coverage (number of Products).
+On the other hand, concessions which have been offered by Pakistan to China under FTA appear to be more beneficial for China both in terms of variety of Products (Types of Products) and coverage (number of Products).

-Exports from China to Pakistan were recorded in 3800 products out of 6803 products which have been offered concessions by Pakistan.
+Imports from China to Pakistan were recorded in 3800 products out of 6803 products which have been offered concessions by Pakistan.
 Hence China utilized 55.87 % out of the total products.
 Moreover, among the 0 rated categories, product utilization rate by China was also more than 50%.
-Whereas, Pakistan could only utilize 5% of the 0 rated products category.
+Whereas, Pakistan could only utilize 5% for the 0 rated products category.

-Therefore, first lesson which Pakistan should learn from China-Pak FTA is that while negotiating FTAs with other countries i.e. Thailand, turkey and Iran etc., Pakistan should negotiate with the partner country to include those products in the concessions list in which Pakistan contains high potential as well as those products in which Pakistan enjoys the comparative advantage as compared to the other countries.
-Research should be conducted by Pakistan to identify the potential products.
-Furthermore, Pakistan should try to enlarge its exports product basket while negotiating for the new FTA.
+Therefore, first lesson which Pakistan should learn from China-Pak FTA is that while negotiating FTA with other countries i.e. Thailand, turkey and Iran etc., Pakistan should negotiate with the partner country to include those products in the concessions list in which